Find Famous People Fast!

 The Jeopardy Champion's Hard-Nosed True-Life Are-You-Ready-To-Run-For-President Quiz

-Speaking as a former game show champ, I feel free to say that I want my president to know a lot of facts.
-Rock-hard facts.
-World capitals, world leaders, currencies, all that stuff.
+Speaking as a former game show champ, I want my president to know a lot of facts.
+Rock-solid facts.
+World capitals, world leaders, currencies, the works.

 Not facts for their own sake, but because knowing facts is the residue of knowing a lot about the world and how it works.
 It's a handy test for global savvy.

-That's why I'm unveiling today my suggestion for a four-part quiz our presidential and vice-presidential candidates could take, in public, preferably replacing one of those standard stultifying "debates."
-Just line the four of them up, turn on the cameras and roll the questions out there.
-If they can't answer 'em all (and let's be honest, I had to look some up myself), we should at least learn a lot by seeing them reason through the possible answers.
+That’s why I’m unveiling today a major quiz our presidential and vice-presidential candidates could take, in public, to replace one of the usual stultifying “debates.”
+Line the four of them up, turn on the cameras and roll the questions out there.
+If they can’t answer ’em all, we’d at least learn a whole lot by seeing them reason through the possible answers.

-Are the questions pretty hard?
-Sure.
-It's a hard job.
-And our presidents ought to be savvy about world politics.
-Going back, say, 48 years, it seems pretty sure we would have seen John Kennedy and Richard Nixon each score 90%-plus on a test like this.
+Are the questions hard?
+Sure!
+It’s a hard job.
+Our presidents ought to be savvy about world politics.
+Going back a few years, it seems like both John Kennedy and Richard Nixon might have scored 90%-plus on a test like this.
 Why not now?

 PART ONE: OUR NEIGHBORS

-(We'll start things off with a neighborly hint: both leaders are male.)
+(Let’s start things off with a neighborly hint: the leaders in these first two questions are male.)

-Bonus questions: Which country has the bigger population?
+Bonus Q: Which country has the bigger population?
 Which country exports more petroleum to the United States?

 PART TWO: EUROPE

-(Bonus keeping-it-real question: At current exchange rates, about how many Snickers bars would 10 Euros buy you at Safeway?)
+Keeping-it-real bonus Q: At current exchange rates, about how many Snickers bars would 10 Euros buy you at Stop ‘n Shop?

-Let's hop back to 1949: Name 8 of the 12 founding member nations of NATO.
-(Hint: Not Germany and not Spain.)
-Bonus point for the one starting with 'L'.
+Q: Let’s hop back to 1949: Name 8 of the 12 founding member nations of NATO.
+(Hint: not Germany and not Spain.)
+Bonus point for the one starting with ‘L’.

 PART THREE: THE MIDDLE EAST